MNoichl/MNoichl.github.io/docs/Petrovich/networksize.md

 The question I'm interested in, is in how well the network structure of the most cited articles, which arguably will determine much of the picture that most people have of their discipline, mirrors the structure of the whole network.
 If they do  mirror it adequately – if networks of academic relations are self-similar to at least some degree – we can learn a lot about the structure of the whole by studying only the best and the few.
 If on the other hand they don't, we are always in considerable danger of error when we make structural claims about a discipline without considering large datasets.

 And we should note that this is a serious possibility: Attention in philosophy tends to rest on a relativly small number of very prominent actors.
 We can easily show this within the dataset at hand, if we order all papers by the number of citations they received after the Web-of-Science-Index.
 As one can see in the graphic below, most papers receive barely any citations, while most citations are taken up by just a few papers.
-We can calculate the Gini-coefficient, a standard measure for inequality, for this distribution and arive at value 0.66, where zero would indicate all papers receiving equal citations, and one indicating all citations going to one single paper.
+We can calculate the Gini-coefficient, a standard measure for inequality, for this distribution and arrive at the value 0.66, where zero would indicate all papers receiving equal citations, and one indicating all citations going to one single paper.
 This is comparable to that of the income distributions of some of the most unequal countries on earth.

 ![](citation_distribution.png)